brucestull/pipenv-example-basic/notes/create_pipenv_virtual_environment.md

     ParameterSets      :
     ```

 1. We will now use `pipenv install PACKAGE` or `pipenv install PACKAGE==VERSION` to install any new packages so that `Pipfile` will automagically track and update packages and any desired specific versions.
+The project repository now has a `pipenv` virtual environment set up and ready for installation of any packages needed for the project.

 [README.md](../README.md)